textpattern/textpattern.github.io/tags/error_status.md

 category: tags
 published: true
 title: "Error status"
-Description: The error_status tag shows the error status as set by the server.
+description: The error_status tag shows the error status as set by the server.
 tags:
   - Error handling tags
 ---